 Opening of the Aerospace Technology Centre III in Wildau (ATC III)

 Sales of the Aerospace Technology Centre IV in Wildau (ATC IV) to the state of Brandenburg

-To date, around 60 companies with more than 500 employees, primarily from the aviation technology industry, but also other high-end industries such as engineering, information and communications technology, and the service industry have set up facilities at the Aerospace Technology Centre in Wildau.
+To date, around 70 companies, primarily from the aviation technology industry, but also other high-end industries such as engineering, information and communications technology, and the service industry have set up facilities at the Aerospace Technology Centre in Wildau.